National Academy of Handball

 The National Academy of Handball (Nemzeti Kézilabda Akadémia, commonly abbreviated NEKA) is a Hungarian state-funded handball training and developing center run by the Hungarian Handball Federation.
 Located in Balatonboglár, it offers an integrated four year education for students in grades 9–12.
 In addition, it is open for Hungarian international junior handballers (aged 18–21) under a trilateral agreement between the academy, the players' club and the players itself.

-Entry conditions

-The academy is open for those of 14 years old girls and boys who completed the eighth grade, but has to pass the professional sports input requirements: